Women's Hair Loss & Treatment Dallas TX

 - Medical illness Alopecia areata, causes hair to fall out in clumps and causes bald spots, which may progress to complete hair loss.
 Medical diagnosis will determine this autoimmune disease.

 Nu Hair of TX is at the forefront of the Dallas hair restoration scene and is a top hair replacement provider with Transitions International Hair Restoration Group.
-To schedule, your private consultation to discuss your treatment results expected, and your exact cost, please call us 972-490-7766 or use the CONTACT US form with any questions or concerns.
-BY APPOINTMENT ONLY
+To schedule, your private consultation to discuss your treatment results expected, and your exact cost, please call us 972-490-7766 or use the CONTACT form with any questions or concerns.
+BY APPOINTMENT ONLY.

 Dallas-Fort Worth Hair Restoration Hair Loss Specialist